What is Hantavirus and should we really be concerned? Truth behind 'pandemic' claims

 If you've read the news in the last few days, you may have seen alarming updates on a Hantavirus outbreak on a cruise ship - one that's understandably left the public concerned.

-The MV Hondius is expected to dock in the Canary Islands at the weekend, having already travelled 6,000 miles from Ushuaia, Argentina around a month ago on its expedition.
+The MV Hondius docked in the Canary Islands over the weekend, having already travelled 6,000 miles from Ushuaia, Argentina around a month ago on its expedition.

-The 107.6m (353ft) polar cruise ship currently has 149 passengers on board.
+The 107.6m (353ft) polar cruise ship was carrying 149 passengers on board.
 Five people are confirmed to have the virus, thought to be the Andes strain.

 But what is Hantavirus and why has the outbreak on the cruise caused such hysteria?
 Here's what we know...